-Chinese authorities are capping the salaries of celebrities to 70, or in some cases, 40 percent of the total production cost of a project in a move to cut down on the “money worship” and “distortion of social values” that it says the entertainment industry is responsible for encouraging.
-But there is more to the recently-announced initiative than an attempt to rehabilitate cultural values; at least one of the five government agencies at play – China’s tax authority – is hoping to remedy the widespread reliance on an fraudulent practice that sees stars signing fake contracts in order to evade taxes.
+Chinese authorities announced in July that they are capping the salaries of celebrities to 70 – or in some cases – 40 percent of the total production cost of a project in a move to cut down on the “money worship” and “distortion of social values” that it says the entertainment industry is responsible for encouraging.
+But there is more to the recently-announced initiative than an attempt to rehabilitate cultural values; at least one of the five government agencies at play – China’s tax authority – is hoping to remedy the widespread reliance on a fraudulent practice that sees stars signing fake contracts in order to evade taxes.

 The prevalence of top-earning celebrities looking to tax breaks by way of a shady-yet-common contract scheme made headlines this spring when, as the Guardian reports, “a well-connected Chinese TV presenter, Cui Yongyuan, posted photos of contracts believed to belong to Fan Bingbing, one of the country’s highest paid actors.
 The contracts, one for $1.56 million and another for $7.8 million, were meant to be an illustration” of the use of such fraudulent contracts among some of mainland China’s biggest stars.

 Top-earners have been known to sign what are commonly referred to as “yin-yang contracts,” or two contracts for the same work, enabling them to report the smaller sum and pay taxes only on that amount.